Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 *Example of a complete trial in the final `.txt` file*

-You then have to import this `.txt` file on Qualtrics.
-This is how to do it: [How to import a TXT Survey on Qualtrics](https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/import-and-export-surveys/#ImportTXTDoc).
+You then have to import this `.txt` file on Qualtrics.[^2] This is how to do it: [How to import a TXT Survey on Qualtrics](https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/import-and-export-surveys/#ImportTXTDoc).

-*Note: During the importation process, Qualtrics automatically adds the date after your block's name (e.g., "No_conflict_1_0" will become "No_conflict_1_0 - Oct 20, 2021").*
+[^2]: During the importation process, Qualtrics automatically adds the date after your block's name (e.g., "No_conflict_1_0" will become "No_conflict_1_0 - Oct 20, 2021").

 ## <a name="3"></a>Step 3: Fully customize one trial on Qualtrics by hand and export your survey in a `.qsf` file